Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation

 \section{Introduction}

-Deep neural network (DNN) has achieved remarkable success in computer vision~\cite{he2015deep,krizhevsky2017imagenet}, natural language processing (NLP)~\cite{devlin2018bert,young2018recent} and medical image analysis~\cite{litjens2017survey,wang2017chestx}.
-However, DNNs often require a massive amount of high-quality annotated data for supervised training~\cite{deng2009imagenet}, which is challenging and expensive to acquire.
-To alleviate such problem, some datasets have been annotated via crowd sourcing~\cite{xiao2015learning}, from search engines~\cite{song2019selfie}, or with NLP from radiology reports~\cite{wang2017chestx}.
-Although these cheaper annotation processes enable the construction of large-scale datasets, they also introduce noisy labels for model training, resulting in performance degradation.
-Therefore, novel learning algorithms are required to robustly train DNN models when training sets contain noisy labels.
-The main challenge in noisy-label learning is that we only observe the data, represented by random variable $X$, and respective noisy label, denoted by variable $\tilde{Y}$, but we want to estimate the model $p(Y|X)$, where $Y$ is the hidden clean label variable.
+Deep neural networks (DNNs) have achieved remarkable success in computer vision~\cite{he2015deep,krizhevsky2017imagenet}, natural language processing (NLP)~\cite{devlin2018bert,young2018recent}, and medical image analysis~\cite{litjens2017survey,wang2017chestx}.
+However, DNNs often require large amounts of high-quality annotated data for supervised training~\cite{deng2009imagenet}, which is challenging and expensive to acquire.
+To alleviate this problem, some datasets have been annotated via crowdsourcing~\cite{xiao2015learning}, search engines~\cite{song2019selfie}, or NLP applied to radiology reports~\cite{wang2017chestx}.
+Although these lower-cost annotation processes enable the construction of large-scale datasets, they also introduce noisy labels for model training, leading to performance degradation.
+Therefore, novel learning algorithms are needed to robustly train DNNs when training sets contain noisy labels.
+The main challenge in noisy-label learning is that we observe only the data, represented by a random variable $X$, and the corresponding noisy label, denoted by the variable $\tilde{Y}$, yet we aim to estimate the model $p(Y \mid X)$, where $Y$ is the unobserved clean-label variable.

-Most methods proposed in the field resort to two types of discriminative learning strategies, namely: sample selection and noise transition matrix. \textit{Sample selection}~\cite{arazo2019unsupervised, han2018co,li2020dividemix} optimises the model $p_{\theta}(Y | X)$, parameterised by $\theta$, with maximum likelihood optimisation restricted to pseudo-clean training samples, as follows
+Most methods proposed in the field resort to two types of discriminative learning strategies, namely sample selection and noise-transition modeling. \textit{Sample selection}~\cite{arazo2019unsupervised,han2018co,li2020dividemix} trains the model $p_{\theta}(Y \mid X)$, parameterized by $\theta$, by maximizing the likelihood over pseudo-clean training samples, as follows